 Can you describe your usual day?

 I work in the studio from 9am to 5pm.
 I drop my daughter off at the kindergarten at around 8:30 and go to the studio and I’m back home for dinner.
 Right now, we have a second child who’s ten month old.
-My girlfriend and I are sharing the time at home with each of us doing two weeks on and off.
+My girlfriend and I are sharing the time at home, each of us doing two weeks on and off.
 She’s also self-employed.
 It’s nice to not to have to physically work on music all the time.
 You get some time away and can reflect.
 When you get to the studio, you don’t really have time to fiddle about, you just have to execute.

 I read that you decided to make electronic music during your national service.

 I was in the Swedish Navy for a year as part of the then compulsory military service, which was extremely boring.
 I’d been listening to electronic music long before that, but I didn’t know how to produce it and during that year in the navy I decided I should learn how to do it.
-I had a lot of spare time to sit around and think about stuff.
+I had a lot of spare time to sit around and think.

-You were playing instruments before that though in several punk bands.
+You were playing instruments before that though, in several punk bands.

 Playing guitar was my thing.
 When I got out of the army, I started interning as an audio engineer in a pop studio.
 In the first year, I was making tea and fetching lunch for people, but I guess that’s the traditional way to learn a trade – start at the bottom.

 Your music can be quite sparse – it seems that restraint is intentional.